polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 #### Programming an Image for the First Time
 To automatically partition and format your SD card, in the top level of polarfire-soc-buildroot-sdk, type:
 ```
-$ sudo make DISK=/dev/sdX format-boot-loader
+$ sudo make DISK=/dev/sdX DEVKIT=<DEVKIT> format-boot-loader
 ```
 At this point, your SD card should be ready to boot Linux.
 You can remove it from your PC and insert it into the SD card slot on the HiFive Unleashed board, and then power-on the DEV-KIT.
+Connect to UART1 (J7) for the fsbl, U-Boot and Linux.
+Settings are 115200 baud, 8 data bits, 1 stop bit, no parity, and no flow control.
 When Linux boots, log in with the username `root` & the password `microchip`.

 ## Supported Build Hosts
 This document assumes you are running on a modern Linux system.
 The process documented here was tested using Ubuntu 20.04/18.04 LTS.